rubiruchi/odl-meetup-vm/README.md

     *** Starting 3 switches
     s1 s2 s3
     *** Starting CLI:
+    mininet>

+<p>Open a web browser and navigate to http://192.168.50.70:8181/index.html (username/password is admin/admin)<p>

+You should be able to see three openflow switches, labeled openflow:1, openflow:2, and openflow:3

+<p>Use the pingall command in mininet to allow the controller to discover all of the hosts:</p>

     mininet> pingall
     *** Ping: testing ping reachability
     h1 -> h2 h3